 March 22: The sensing project at ethos is working closely with Big Data Specialists at Eden Smith.
 As part of their ‘Nurture’ programme, we’re working with three Big Data M.Sc. students at the University of Salford; Jennifer Ikeoha, Catherine George and Mohammad Chowdhory as they apply their talents.
 This collaboration has been made possible by the work of Lucy Lynch: Head of Graduate Partnerships at Eden Smith.

 The trio will be working with us over the coming months and embracing collaborative opportunities along the way.
 Ethos has organised training for the use of Amazon Web Services which has been delivered to the team and a number of Ethos Young Leaders.
 Huge thank you to Mohamed Ezzat, Ehab Azad and Niall Dryburgh for some great training and mentoring and being so generous with their knowledge and insights.

 We can’t wait to see this marriage of academia and industry develop.
 You can read more about our partnership with Eden Smith here.

 Hosting a consultation and Networking event at St Georges’ House, Windsor Castle

-On the 24th and 25th of February 2022, Ethos Wilder co-hosted the consultation ‘Thriving Places for Nature and People’ hosted at St George’s House in Windsor Castle.
+24th and 25th of February 2022: Ethos Wilder co-hosted the consultation ‘Thriving Places for Nature and People’ hosted at St George’s House in Windsor Castle.
 Partner organisation Atkins, a design, engineering and project management consultancy, who co-hosted and funded the event.
 TYF also co-developed and ran the event.
 It was an opportunity for many stakeholders and interested parties to come together and discuss the need for sustainable natural spaces and just what can be done to ensure a viable future for people and planet.